Jaywhisker/NLP_2024/README.md

 ```
 To evaluate your Roberta model with default parameters, run the following in your terminal (Ensure you are in the ROOT of this folder):
 ```
-python -m src.eval
+cd finalproject_introverts (just to ensure you are in ROOT) python -m src.eval
 ```

 # Folder Structure
 Other than the python files, we left our other exploration notebooks in the notebook folder.
-Explorations detailed in the appendix of the final_report can be found there.
+Explorations detailed in the appendix of the final report can be found there.

 ```
+finalproject_introverts
+|
 ├── data                           <- base folder containing all the dataset │   ├── aclImdb                    <- folder containing aclImdb train and test data │   │